sequba/h3mapgen-cellular-terrain/README.md

 ### How to use the generator?

+First of all, you need to include the header: `#include "cellular_terrain.hpp"`.
-Take a look on facade function `terrain(...)` as well as specialized neighbourhood functions:
+Then take a look on facade function `terrain(...)` as well as specialized neighbourhood functions:
 ```
 void terrain(const Board& board, Board& result, const TerrainParams& parameters, unsigned int iterations);
 ```